 To allow enough time to administer the loan, the Museum requires the final list of items needed to be received a minimum of six months in advance of the start date of the exhibition.

-The Collections Standards and Care Manager, acting on behalf of the Director General, formally approves all requests or extensions to loan periods.
+The Collections Standards and Care Manager, acting on behalf of the Director, formally approves all requests or extensions to loan periods.

-Once approved, we will send you an estimate of the total costs involved in fulfilling your loan within 20 working days.
+Once approved, NAM will send you an estimate of the total costs involved in fulfilling your loan within 20 working days.
 These include but are not limited to framing, mounting, the preparation of condition reports, transport, packing and insurance.
-However, the Museum will work with the borrower to keep these costs to a minimum such as not sending a courier unless a clear need is identified; undertaking only essential conservation; and sharing transport with other lenders if possible.
-The NAM does not charge a loan administration fee, but reserves the right to do so for overseas borrowers.
-Where appropriate, we will discuss any customised or specific aspects of the NAM Conditions of Outward Loan.
+However, the Museum will work with the borrower to keep these costs to a minimum, such as not sending a courier unless a clear need is identified; undertaking only essential conservation; and sharing transport with other lenders if possible.
+NAM does not charge a loan administration fee, but reserves the right to do so for overseas borrowers.
+Where appropriate, we will discuss any customised or specific aspects of the NAM Loans Out Conditions.

-The NAM will always clearly state the reasons for refusing a loan but may suggest alternative objects or other institutions that the borrower can approach.
+NAM will always clearly state the reasons for refusing a loan, but may suggest alternative objects or other institutions that the borrower can approach.